pkumar0508/ENGR0712/README.md

 Java applets do not work when embedded in a browser, as they did years ago (see [link](https://weblogs.java.net/blog/cayhorstmann/archive/2014/01/16/still-using-applets-sign-them-or-else)).
 They do work when run with [`appletviewer`](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/appletviewer.html).
-So you can run a particular demonstration by going:

-    appletviewer Lab<#>/TestApplet.htm

 These demonstrations should see a reimplementation in Javascript for easier viewing.